refinedev/refine/documentation/docs/api-reference/mui/hooks/useAutocomplete/index.md

 ### How to ensure `defaultValue` is included in the options?

 In some cases we only have `id`, it may be necessary to show it selected in the selection box.
-This hook sends the request via [`useMany`](/docs/api-reference/core/hooks/data/useMany/), gets the data and mark as seleted.
+This hook sends the request via [`useMany`](/docs/api-reference/core/hooks/data/useMany/), gets the data and mark as selected.

 <DefaultValueLivePreview />